11 Underground Homes & Why Subterranean Houses Are Up Next

 This means that you should choose construction materials that have good waterproofing and insulation capabilities.

 Concrete and concrete alternatives are the most commonly used material for the construction of underground homes.
 It is a strong, durable and fire-resistant material.
-It is more cost effective to use concrete masonry units—concrete blocks—instead of cast-in-place concrete.
+It is more cost effective to use concrete masonry units (types of concrete blocks) instead of cast-in-place concrete.

 Steel is also used to provide structural stability.
 But wood is only used for interiors as they are not resilient enough to be used as structural components.